 Today's sweet is part of my Thali preparation and just because I decided to I must make a sweet for all the thalis, it was quite adventurous and exciting to try a new halwa with Chayote.
 While I had previously made a Chow Chow halwa with sugar, I wanted to make it again differently.
 This time I used Panakarkandu or Palm Candy to make it all the more healthy and interesting.

-Though I remembered to click all the dishes that were part of the Mega BM, there were few of those that got missed to be clicked.
-So here I am sharing something interesting with the theme “Sweets with Vegetables” as part of the BM#112, week 2.
+Though I remembered to click all the dishes that were part of the Mega BM, there were a few of those that got missed to be clicked.
+So here I am sharing something interesting with the theme "Sweets with Vegetables" as part of the BM#112, week 2.